Amway: Sports sponsorships

+In the late 1980s and early 1990s, Amway sponsored racing driver Scott Brayton in the CART IndyCar championship.

 In December 2006, Alticor secured the naming rights for the Orlando Magic's home basketball arena in Orlando, Florida.
-The Orlando Magic are owned by the DeVos family.
+The Orlando Magic is owned by the DeVos family.
 The arena, formerly known as the TD Waterhouse Centre, was renamed the Amway Arena.
-Its successor, the Amway Center, was opened in 2010, and the older arena was demolished in 2012.
+Its successor, the Amway Center, was opened in 2010, and the older arena was demolished in 2012 and held the naming rights until December 2023 when Kia bought the rights.

 In 2009, Amway Global signed a three-year deal with the San Jose Earthquakes Major League Soccer team to become the jersey sponsor.

 In March 2009, Amway Global signed a multi-year deal to become the presenting partner of the Los Angeles Sol of Women's Professional Soccer.
 The deal, however, would last only one year, as the Sol folded in 2010.

 In 2011, Amway signed a three-year deal to be the presenting sponsor of the National Hockey League's Detroit Red Wings.

-Since 2012, Amway has been the title sponsor of the Canadian Championship, an annual soccer tournament.